Apiorkor Seyiram Ashong-Abbey: The Matriarch's Verse

 Apiorkor is the author of The Matriarch's Verse, a book of poems that seeks to celebrate, challenge, and highlight what it means to be Ghanaian in the 21st Century, of this is done from her perspective as a third-culture kid.

 Performances

 2019 Republica [Berlin]

 She performed at the 2019 edition of Republica held at Berlin, Germany.

 TEDWomen

 Apiorkor performed at the 2020 edition of TEDWomen which is an annual TED conference organized by the TED headquarters in New York, USA.)

 Sundance Film Festival 2021

-Apiorkor performed at the 2021 Sundance Film Festival which was held at the Park City, Salt Lake City, Utah in the United States.
+She performed at the 2021 Sundance Film Festival which was held at the Park City, Salt Lake City, Utah in the United States.
 Apiorkor performed ‘Bewitched Vaginas".

+Books

+When the Person Called Covid Came

+This is a 110-page book is a collection of poems that narrates the individual struggles and triumphs that emerged during the COVID-19 pandemic.

+This book is foreworded by Ablah Dzifa Gomashie.

+Apiorkor explained her reason for writing the book:“I wrote ‘When the Person Called COVID Came’ in an effort to document the unsung tales of resiliency, grief, and the human spirit’s unflinching fortitude throughout the pandemic.
+This book is a testament to the innumerable people who overcame extraordinary obstacles and succeeded in doing so”.

-Awards and Honours
+Awards and honours

 In 2022, the Ghana Association of Writers (GAW) awarded Apiorkor as a first-place winner for the Spoken Word category at the sixth edition of the organisation’s awards.